awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-deploy-application.md

 ### To deploy your application revision \(CLI\)<a name="tutorials-wordpress-deploy-application-create-deployment-cli"></a>

-1. First, the deployment needs a deployment group\.
+1. The deployment needs a deployment group\.
 However, before you create the deployment group, you need a service role ARN\.
 A service role is an IAM role that gives a service permission to act on your behalf\.
 In this case, the service role gives AWS CodeDeploy permission to access your Amazon EC2 instances to expand \(read\) their Amazon EC2 instance tags\.

    You should have already followed the instructions in [Create a Service Role \(CLI\) ](getting-started-create-service-role.md#getting-started-create-service-role-cli) to create a service role\.
 To get the ARN of the service role, see [Get the Service Role ARN \(CLI\) ](getting-started-create-service-role.md#getting-started-get-service-role-cli)\.

-1. Now that you have the ARN, call the create\-deployment\-group command to create a deployment group named **WordPress\_DepGroup**, associated with the application named **WordPress\_App**, using the Amazon EC2 tag named **CodeDeployDemo** and deployment configuration named **CodeDeployDefault\.OneAtATime**, with the service role ARN:
+1. Now that you have the service role ARN, call the create\-deployment\-group command to create a deployment group named **WordPress\_DepGroup**, associated with the application named **WordPress\_App**, using the Amazon EC2 tag named **CodeDeployDemo** and deployment configuration named **CodeDeployDefault\.OneAtATime**:

    ```
    aws deploy create-deployment-group \